PelionIoT/mbl-docs/Docs/Reqs_and_env/env_and_software.md

     sudo apt-get install bmap-tools curl git minicom python-pip
     ```

-    Optionally, to be able to use Minicom without `sudo` you can add your user to the `dialout` group by running:
+    Optionally, to be able to use Minicom without `sudo`, you can add your user to the `dialout` group by running:

     ```
     sudo usermod -a -G dialout $USER